Tick off all 68 items on Brisbane's ultimate food bucket list

 11. Chocolate brownie, Dello Mano – It is said Ashton Kutcher once ordered these luxury brownies for his birthday.
 Take his word, they are damn fine.

-12. Aussie Asian eggs, Billykart – Celebrity chef Ben O’Donoghue’s Aussie Asian eggs are a welcome breakfast fusion of tiger prawn, bacon and deep fried egg with oyster sauce, chilli and shizu cress.
-Try them at West End or Annerley.
+12. Aussie Asian eggs, Billykart – Celebrity chef Ben O’Donoghue’s Aussie Asian eggs are a welcome breakfast fusion of tiger prawn, bacon and deep fried eggs with oyster sauce, chilli and shiso cress.
+Try them at the West End kitchen.

 13. Buffalo wings, Newstead Brewing Co – The ultimate beer food, these are buttery delicious, with just enough spice to make you question whether to skip the next beer and get drunk on wings instead.